Something smells fishy here, but in a good way

 - 1 small red onion, sliced

-- Small bundle of coriander, leaves only, chopped
+- A small bundle of coriander, leaves only, chopped

 - 1 avocado, diced